LIFE ON CAMPUS

 Child Care Services

 Child Care Services includes six Centers offering programs for children from three months to 12 years of age.
 The programs are open to children of UCI students, faculty, and staff, with priority enrollment and tuition subsidy available to students at three of the Centers.
-Information may be obtained by telephoning (949) 824-2100; World Wide Web: http://www.childcare.uci.edu/.
+For information contact (949) 824-2100; http://www.childcare.uci.edu/.

 Campus Assault Resources and Education

-Campus Assault Resources and Education (CARE) provides direct services and campus education for issues related to sexual assault, intimate partner violence, relationship health, and personal safety.
-The program provides consultation, individual and group counseling, advocacy through the reporting process, and the Right to KNOW and One in Four peer education programs.
-CARE also provides awareness and prevention education through annual Web-based training programs for students, campuswide programs, and passive educational campaigns.
-Annual events include Take Back the Night, Denim Day, and the Clothesline Project.
-Workshops and class presentations are offered on topics related to sexual assault, intimate partner violence, and healthy communication.
+Campus Assault Resources and Education (CARE) provides direct services and campus education for issues related to sexual assault, intimate partner violence, relationship health, stalking, and personal safety.
+The office provides consultation, individual and group counseling, and advocacy through legal and medical processes.
+CARE staff also provide awareness and prevention education through workshops and trainings, peer education programs, campuswide events, and passive educational campaigns.
+Annual events include Take Back the Night, Denim Day California, and the Clothesline Project.

 Office of the Dean of Students

 The central office of the Dean of Students houses a number of services.
-More than 400 clubs and organizations with a combined membership exceeding 16,000 students encompass a wide range of interests including academic, environmental, faculty/staff, multicultural, political, recreational, religious, service, social, and sports.
-World Wide Web: http://www.students.uci.edu/clubs/.
+More than 550 campus organizations with a combined membership exceeding 16,000 students serve a wide range of interests including academic, environmental, faculty/staff, international, multicultural, political, recreational, religious, service, social, and sports.
+Web site: http://www.campusorgs.uci.edu.

 To assist students in becoming more effective leaders, the Office of the Dean of Students offers a variety of leadership programs and opportunities.
 The All-University Leadership Conference is the cornerstone of UCI's leadership offerings.
-This annual weekend program occurs off campus and involves more than 240 emerging and established student leaders representing the full diversity of campus interest groups.
+This annual weekend program involves more than 240 emerging and established student leaders representing the full diversity of campus interest groups.
 The Student Regent Recruitment Luncheon is held during the winter quarter, prior to the application deadline.
 The current Student Regent informs interested candidates of the issues of the day and is available for questions and answers.
 The application for the Student Regent position is available online at http://universityofcalifornia.edu/regents.
-Information about leadership development programs is available from the Dean of Students Office and online at http://www.dos.uci.edu/leadership/.
+Information about leadership development programs is available from the Office of the Dean and online at http://www.dos.uci.edu/leadership/.

 New Student Programs provides assistance and information to students who are in the process of transitioning to UCI from high school or transferring from another college, and coordinates a variety of orientation programs.
-The New Student Handbook, a handy resource guide to UCI, is available on the World Wide Web at http://www.newstudents.uci.edu/.
-New Student Programs is located in the Office of the Dean of Students; telephone (949) 824-5182.
+The New Student Handbook, a handy resource guide to UCI, is available at http://www.newstudents.uci.edu/.
+New Student Programs is located in the Office of the Dean of Students, (949) 824-5182.

-The Office of the Dean of Students also is responsible for the campuswide administration of student discipline for both graduate and undergraduate students.
-Information is provided in the booklet University of California Policies Applying to Campus Activities, Organizations, and Students, which is available from the Office of the Dean of Students; telephone (949) 824-5590; World Wide Web: http://www.dos.uci.edu/judicial/uci_policy.php.
+The Office of the Dean of Students also is responsible for the campuswide administration of student conduct for both graduate and undergraduate students.
+Information is provided in the University of California Policies Applying to Campus Activities, Organizations, and Students, which is available from the Office of the Dean of Students at http://www.dos.uci.edu/conduct/uci_policy.php; (949) 824-5590.

-A variety of other programs including the Welcome Week Anteater Club Fair & BBQ and the Student Organization Recognition Night are coordinated through the Office.
-Additional information is available from the Office of the Dean of Students; telephone (949) 824-5181; World Wide Web: http://www.dos.uci.edu/.
+A variety of other programs including the Welcome Week Anteater Involvement Fair and the Student Organization Recognition Night are coordinated through the Office.
+Additional information is available from the Office of the Dean of Students; (949) 824-5181; http://www.dos.uci.edu/.

 The Office of the Dean of Students provides support for a number of campus resource centers.

 The Cross-Cultural Center (CCC), established at UCI in 1974, was the first multicultural center instituted at any of the UC campuses.
 CCC offers a friendly atmosphere and supportive environment for UCI's diverse student body.
-It provides meeting space and serves as "home base" for more than 70 registered multicultural organizations.
-Center facilities include a conference room for group meetings, a lounge for socializing, a study room, and a computer work station.
-The annual Martin Luther King Jr. Symposium and the Rainbow Festival and Conference, both three-day programs that recognize and reinforce UCI's commitment to ethnic diversity, are major programs administered by CCC.
+It provides meeting space and serves as "home" for dozens of registered student organizations.
+Center facilities include two conference rooms and an executive boardroom for group meetings, lounges for socializing, a study room, and a computer lab.
+The annual Martin Luther King Jr. Symposium, the Rainbow Festival and Conference, and Deconstruction Week, all three-day programs that recognize and reinforce UCI's commitment to ethnic diversity and social justice, are major programs administered by CCC.
 The Center also supports a variety of annual special events such as African Consciousness Quarter, Asian/Pacific American Heritage Month, Mez de la Raza, Native American Heritage Month, and Pilipino American History Month.
-In addition, CCC sponsors a Faculty-in-Residence Program and Faculty Colloquium designed to support the educational, cultural, and leadership development of UCI's ethnic and culturally diverse students.
+In addition, CCC sponsors Alternative Break programs designed to engage students in service-related opportunities, as well as Volunteer Fairs that enable students to find unique opportunities in the community for service and volunteer projects.
 Involvement opportunities include the Reaffirming Ethnic Awareness and Community Harmony (R.E.A.C.H.)
-Program, Intern Program, and Volunteer Program.
-Additional information is available at the Center; telephone (949) 824-7215; World Wide Web: http://www.ccc.uci.edu/.
+Program, the Intern Program, the Volunteer Program, Umbrella Council, and various multicultural leadership classes.
+For additional information contact (949) 824-7215 or visit http://www.ccc.uci.edu/.

-The Disability Services Center (DSC) provides and coordinates accommodations and programs that enable UCI students with disabilities to maximize their educational potential.
-Students with varying disabilities, including those with mobility, visual, hearing, and learning disabilities, and chronic health problems, may be eligible for reasonable disability accommodations through this program.
+The Disability Services Center (DSC) provides and coordinates accommodations and services that enable UCI students with disabilities to maximize their educational potential.
+Students with varying disabilities, including those with mobility, visual, hearing, learning disabilities, and chronic health problems, may be eligible for reasonable disability-related accommodations through this resource center.
 Staff assist students from the point of their admission to UCI through graduation.
-Specialized services may include testing accommodations, priority registration, document conversion, adaptive equipment, readers, notetakers, interpreters, captionists, liaisons with faculty and campus departments, disability parking, and information regarding disability legal rights in the university setting.
-A Center Computing Lab provides adaptive computer technology and training.
+Specialized services may include testing accommodations, priority registration, document conversion, adaptive equipment, assistive technology, note takers, interpreters, captionists, liaisons with faculty and campus departments, and information regarding disability advocacy in the university setting.
+The DSC Computing Lab provides adaptive computer technology and training.
 There is no cost to the student for the support services or accommodations provided by the Disability Services Center.
 Students are responsible for fully acquainting themselves with the detailed procedures for use of accommodations.
 These procedures are available on the Center's Web site at http://www.disability.uci.edu.

 Students with disabilities who need accommodations (in particular, reading assistance, textbook conversion including e-text and Braille, American Sign Language interpreting services, real-time captioning services, and adaptive computing technology in campus laboratories) that must be planned or arranged in advance of the start of classes should contact the Disability Services Center as quickly as possible after admission to UCI.
 Failure to do so may delay or in some cases preclude the Center's ability to provide certain accommodations.
 This advance notice also allows the Center to document needs, discuss service procedures and student responsibilities, and determine the appropriate accommodations.